Sourit873/Integrated-Motion-Planning-Project/README.md

 ### Usage
 To utilize this project, follow these steps:

-1. Clone the repository: git clone https://github.com/your-username/motion-planning-integration.git
+1. Clone the repository: git clone https://github.com/your-username/Integrated-Motion-Planning-Project.git
-2. Install the necessary dependencies: [List the dependencies and their installation commands]
+2. Install the necessary dependencies.
-3. Run the main program: [Provide the command or instructions to run the program]
+3. Run the main program.
 4. Explore the generated results and visualizations.

 ### Examples and Results